finnito/Science/content/11sci/as90947/_index.md

     - https://www.riskassess.co.nz/risk_assessment/8368055
 16. Continue Practice Test
 17. Feedback/Compare & Contrast
-    - Give class-wide feedback on how to improve (assessment tips slides)
+    - Give class-wide feedback on how to improve (assessment tips in ngā kirita)
     - Split the class into two:
         - One part learns how to do the excellence __compare and contrast__
         - Other part continues work on their research documents & revises for the actual test